mikeschinkel/wordcamp-tampa-2016/README.md

 	- An **API**
 	- An **In-Box Command Line Tool**

-- A Host Command Line Tool
+- A Windows and Mac Command Line Tool to Manage the Box
+- Commercial Support to include Installers for Mac & Windows
+- Build Tools
+- Deployment Tools
 - Installable Packages
-- Commercial Support to include Installers for Mac & Windows
 - Hardware versions of WPLib Box
+	- Would you be interested in one?
-	- Crowdfunding campaign
+- Questions?